 - A healthy balanced diet that includes around 700mg calcium a day – calcium can be found in dairy, and also in food such as sardines, chocolate, almonds and oranges.

-- Taking moderate exercise (both weight bearing and aerobic) 3-5 times a week is important for bone and heart health.
+- Taking moderate exercise, both weight bearing (any exercise where you support your weight by standing or through your hands and arms) and aerobic (any exercise which makes you breathe faster), 3-5 times a week is important for bone and heart health.

 - Giving up smoking, drinking alcohol in moderation and maintaining a healthy weight will also help.